Website audit guide

 Check whether the next step is obvious

-A site can look polished and still quietly lose work if the visitor has to hunt for the next action.
-Audit whether the phone number, enquiry path, and proof points are obvious enough to remove hesitation.
+A site can look polished and still lose work if the next action is hard to find.
+Make the phone number, enquiry path, and reviews easy to see.

 Want a proper audit after the checklist?